 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Flagyl ER (metronidazole)?
+What should I avoid while taking Flagyl ER?

-Do not drink alcohol or consume food or medicines that contain propylene glycol while you are taking metronidazole.
+Do not drink alcohol or consume food or medicines that contain propylene glycol while you are taking Flagyl ER.
 You may have unpleasant side effects such as headaches, stomach cramps, nausea, vomiting, and flushing (warmth, redness, or tingly feeling).
-Also avoid alcohol or propylene glycol for at least 3 days after you stop taking metronidazole.
+Also avoid alcohol or propylene glycol for at least 3 days after you stop taking this medicine.

 Check the labels of any medicines or food products you use to make sure they do not contain alcohol or propylene glycol